tatlacas-com/flora_orm/README.md

 ```
 We recommend using [uuid](https://pub.dev/packages/uuid) for generating ids.

-You can insert or update instead, which will update record if it exists:
+You can `insertOrUpdate` instead, which will update record if it exists:
 ```dart
 final entity = await storage.insertOrUpdate(
                                 UserEntity(id: 'user1',